Custom Motor mixer is used to adjust the motor output power, in order to optimize your multicopter performance.

-Warning: Changing motor mixer could mess up your motor outputs and causes problems, if you have done it the wrong way.
-Don’t copy and paste the cmix table in this post directly in CLI.
-Make sure you type it in manually.
-Use custom mixer in your own risk.
+Note: Altering your motor mixer settings can disrupt motor outputs and cause significant issues if done incorrectly.
+Do not directly copy and paste the cmix table from this post into your CLI; instead, input it manually.
+Use custom mixer settings at your own risk.

 mmix [motor number] [throttle] [roll] [pitch] [yaw]